compulim/web-speech-cognitive-services/README.md

 # Known issues

+* Speech recognition
    * Interim results do not return confidence, final result do have confidence
       * We always return `0.5` for interim results
    * Cognitive Services support grammar list but not in JSGF format, more work to    be done in this area
       * Although Google Chrome support grammar list, it seems the grammar list is    not used at all
    * Continuous mode does not work
+* Speech synthesis
+   * `onboundary`, `onmark`, `onpause`, and `onresume` are not supported/fired

 # Roadmap